 True, but there is a difference between killing a sentient being with a central nervous system that can feel pain and killing a carrot that has no central nervous system and that therefore has no means for feeling pain.

-Meat-eaters like to say: "You can't hear the broccoli scream," as if killing a broccoli plant is the same as killing a cow or a human being.
-Nice try, but a broccoli plant is not a sentient being.
+Meat-eaters like to say: “You can’t hear the broccoli scream,” as if killing a broccoli plant is the same as killing a cow or a human being.
+Nice try, but a broccoli plant like a carrot, lacks a central nervous system, lacks nerves, and is not a sentient being.